JohnPaulinePineda/Portfolio_Project_59/docs/index.md

 ## 1.3.
 Data Quality Assessment <a class="anchor" id="1.3"></a>

 Data quality findings based on assessment are as follows:
-1. There were 19 duplicated rows observed.
+1. A total of 19 duplicated rows were identified.
-    * There were 34 observations affected including the first occurrence of the duplicated rows.
+    * In total, 34 observations were affected, consisting of 16 unique occurrences and 19 subsequent duplicates.
-    * There were 16 unique variations among duplicated rows.
+    * These 19 duplicates spanned 16 distinct variations, meaning some variations had multiple duplicates.
-    * All 19 duplicated rows were removed while retaining only the first 16 unique occurrences.
+    * To clean the dataset, all 19 duplicate rows were removed, retaining only the first occurrence of each of the 16 unique variations.
 2. Missing data noted for 1 variable with Null.Count>0 and Fill.Rate<1.0.
-    * <span style="color: #FF0000">RNDGDP</span>: Null.Count = 34, Fill.Rate = 0.906
+    * <span style="color: #FF0000">Adenopathy</span>: Null.Count = 34, Fill.Rate = 0.906
 3. Given only a single variable with missing data observed, there were 34 observations noted with Missing.Rate= 0.058824 out of all 17 variables.
-4. Low variance observed for 1 variable with First.Second.Mode.Ratio>5.
+4. Low variance observed for 8 variables with First.Second.Mode.Ratio>5.
     * <span style="color: #FF0000">Hx_Radiotherapy</span>: First.Second.Mode.Ratio = 51.000
     * <span style="color: #FF0000">M</span>: First.Second.Mode.Ratio = 19.222
     * <span style="color: #FF0000">Thyroid_Function</span>: First.Second.Mode.Ratio = 15.650